Merriam-Webster revealed top words of US election

 While Clinton later said she regretted using it, the word definitely marked the US elections.
 Some of Trump’s supporters even took it as a compliment and started using it as a catchphrase online.

 Out of the dark, stinky locker and into the light of day came “locker-room talk.”
 The expression, which describes conversations of a sexual or offensive nature that should not happen in public, was used by candidate Donald Trump to downplay leaked conversations in which he made lewd and aggressive comments about women.

-"I don't think you understood what was -- this was locker room talk.
-I'm not proud of it.
+“I don’t think you understood what was – this was locker room talk.
+I’m not proud of it.
 I apologize to my family.
 I apologize to the American people.
-Certainly I'm not proud of it.
-But this is locker room talk," he said
+Certainly I’m not proud of it.
+But this is locker room talk,” he said in his defense.

 However, several US athletes denounced Trump’s use of the phrase to describe his comments.
 They shared videos online saying that such conversations have no place, not even in locker rooms.

 Yes, overall, this long, long campaign season got “nasty.”

 In the final moments of the last presidential debate, Donald Trump said Hillary Clinton was “such a nasty woman” for her plan to raise taxes on the rich to tackle debt and entitlements.

 While “nasty” is one of the most common words on this list, it’s still a winner, judging from its popularity through the ages.
 For more than 700 years now, nasty still means “unpleasant.”

 Yet – much like Trump’s “deplorables” – Clinton supporters embraced “nasty” and made it their own.

 Actress Lena Dunham even started a Twitter movement to embrace the adjective used to describe Clinton.